matthewgroll/hungry-ninja/README.md

 # hungry-ninja
-First attempt at a python game
+First attempt at a very simple item collector game in python